Our Pitagora red wine serves as a tribute to those with curiosity and the thirst for knowledge

 When Francis Ford Coppola’s grandfather, Agostino, was a child growing up in Bernalda in Southern Italy, he often played among ancient Greek ruins in nearby Metaponto, where thousands of years earlier stood a school run by the Greek scholar Pythagoras — Pitagora in Italian.
 Known today for his mathematical theorem (a2 + b2 = c2), Pythagoras was a mathematician and philosopher who sought to understand the world through mathematics, astronomy, and music theory.
 Growing up in the footprint of this legend, Agostino developed a talent for mathematics and music.
 His Pythagorean curiosity about how things work went on to influence each generation of the Coppola family.

-The composition of this blend reflects three varietals grown in three different sub-appellations of Sonoma County; Cabernet Sauvignon from Alexander Valley, Syrah from Dry Creek Valley, and Petit Verdot from Sonoma Valley.
-Each varietal adds unique characteristics with Cabernet Sauvignon offering dark fruits and texture, Syrah contributing fragrant spice nuances, and Petit Verdot lending weight, structure, and earthy mineral notes.
+The composition of this blend reflects varietals grown in different sub-appellations of Sonoma County.
+Each varietal and sub-appellation adds unique characteristics to the finished wine.
+This vintage highlights Merlot, with Syrah contributing fragrant spice nuances, Cabernet Sauvignon offering dark fruits and texture, and Petite Sirah adding density and peppery notes.

 Enjoy the Scents and Flavors

 16 months in French and American oak; 35% new oak